shadowkane/SSH/README.md

     * Pass the username: -u <username>
     * Pass the path to the public key file: -pubk <path to public key>
     * Pass the path to the private key file: -prvk <path to private key>
+    * The option to pass the passphrase is exist: -p <passphrase>
+ 4- To upload use: -upload. to download use: -download 5- Pass file/directory to transfer (source path): -s <path to file/diretory>
+ 6- Pass destination path: -d <destination path>
+ 7- Transfer sub-directories: -r